Home > docs > plugins v2 > Git and GitHub Task

 common task result fields,

-task returns a result object with following fields:
+the git task returns a result object with following fields:

-if repository is clean, otherwise returns SUCCESS
+status: NO_CHANGES if repository is clean, otherwise returns SUCCESS or

 the Concord server process space.